Social Engineering: Designed to Fail

 So it worked in the short-term, he got my number, but I never returned his calls or his text messages.
 Long-term he got nothing out of it.
 People don't like it when you abuse social politeness like that.
 Plus, people will know the whole situation is off and 99% of the people out there are going to shut down the interaction one way or another.

-(Okay, I'll admit it, this guy was good.
-If I hadn't read some of the PUA tactics he used and if he wasn't a bit of a jerk when we were interacting, I might have returned his calls.)
+(Okay, I'll admit it, this guy was good...or perhaps it was his persistence more than anything.
+But if I hadn't read some of the PUA tactics he used and if he wasn't a bit of a jerk when we were interacting, I might have returned his calls.)

 Social Engineering College Girls